 To estimate the historic loan losses relevant to our portfolio, we reviewed our historical loan performance, which includes zero realized loan losses since the inception of our operations.
 In addition, we review each loan on a quarterly basis and evaluate the borrower's ability to pay the monthly interest, the borrower's likelihood of executing the original exit strategy, as well as the loan-to-value (LTV) ratio.
 In considering the potential current expected credit loss relating to our investments, we considered the value of the collateral including real estate value, license collateral, and personal guarantees, among other collateral types.
 In considering the impact on the current expected credit losses, we determined whether the LTV ratio as of the balance sheet date, indicates that expected credit losses are probable.
 Additionally, we analyzed our repayment history, noting we have limited "true" operating history, since the incorporation date of March 30, 2021.
-Therefore, the third quarter ended September 30, 2021 was only our second quarter of operations.
+Therefore, the second quarter ended June 30, 2021 was our first quarter of operations.
 However, our sponsor, Chicago Atlantic Group, LLC, has had operations for the past two fiscal years and has made investments in similar loans, that have similar characteristics including, interest rate, collateral coverage, guarantees, and prepayment/make whole provisions.
-We and the Sponsor have experienced prepayment on six loans since the inception of the Sponsor, and in no such case was an event of loss experienced.
+The Sponsor has experienced prepayment on three loans since its inception history, and in no such case was an event of loss experienced.
 Given the similarity of the structuring of the credit agreements for the loans in our portfolio, management considered it appropriate to evaluate the past prepayment.

-Refer to footnote 2 to our consolidated financial statements for the period April 1, 2021 to September 30, 2021, titled "Summary of Significant Accounting Policies" for more information on CECL.
+Refer to footnote 2 to our consolidated financial statements for the period April 1, 2021 to June 30, 2021, titled "Summary of Significant Accounting Policies" for more information on CECL.